What Is an MQL? 7 Steps to Defining a Marketing-Qualified Lead (MQL)

 6. Forecast whether marketing can deliver enough qualified leads

 If you construct qualification parameters that are too narrow, marketing may not be able to supply sales with enough leads to fill the pipeline.
 This is a critical part of the lead definition phase and may require some negotiation between sales and marketing.
 In some cases, sales will need to accept a broader MQL definition in order to fill the funnel with enough leads.

 7 .
 Revisit the MQL definition quarterly

 Each quarter, sales and marketing should meet to determine whether the MQL definition should be modified.
 For example, if you’re launching a new product, you may be able to reach out to a whole new demographic.

 The hardest part of this process is usually just getting it done to begin with.
 But it’s a wise investment of time that will pay both teams back with better-qualified leads, shorter sales cycles, and more sales quotas met.

 In sales and marketing, the object of the game is to win new business.
 But you need to have strategies and processes in place between sales and marketing teams to win big deals.
-In our eBook, The Ultimate Lead Management Playbook, we will walk you through the building blocks of a winning lead management strategy that helps turns leads into revenue.
+In our eBook, How to Attract More Prospects, we will walk you through the building blocks of a winning lead generation and management strategy that helps turn hot prospects into lifelong customers.